Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym-02.md

 The areas detailed in this post have a definite "endgame" feeling.
-Whatever your reasons for coming to Gauntlgrym, if you're here you'll need to deal with the mess of adversarial factions described in this post, finish what Drizzt and company couldn't do, and make sure Maegera stays asleep for good.
+Whatever your reasons for coming to Gauntlgrym, if you're here you'll need to deal with the mess of adversarial factions described in this post, finish what Drizzt and company could not, and make sure Maegera stays asleep for good.

 This would be a fitting end to a campaign centered on the Heirs of Delzoun, but others might go from here to the bottom of the Chasm as they follow the clues left by the mind flayers to their real masters.

-Conversely, if the group doesn't include any heirs or anyone else who'd be interested in the lost city, it can be safely and entirely removed from the campaign.
+Conversely, if the group doesn't include any heirs or anyone else who'd be interested in the lost city, Gauntlgrym can be safely and entirely removed from the campaign.
 Just say that Maegera is in no danger of waking up, and focus on those elements that are relevant to your players.